theRealAph/ScopeLocals/README.md

 the basic properties of effective finality and re-entrancy can be guaranteed.

-## Replacing some uses of `ThreadLocal` with scope locals
+## Replacing some uses of `ThreadLocal` with extent locals

-Because scope locals have a well-defined lifetime, the block in which they were bound, they can never be used in a way that's identical to the way thread-local variables are used.
-Therefore, some code changes will be required to switch from thread locals to scope locals.
+Because extent locals have a well-defined lifetime, the block in which they were bound, they can never be used in a way that's identical to the way thread-local variables are used.
+Therefore, some code changes will be required to switch from thread locals to extent locals.

 Please note that, for the sake of brevity, these are simple examples.
-In some of these examples a simple refactoring would make the use of scope locals unnecessary, but that would be far more difficult in a more complex scenario with multiple libraries of separate authorship.
+In some of these examples a simple refactoring would make the use of extent locals unnecessary, but that would be far more difficult in a more complex scenario with multiple libraries of separate authorship.